 There are lots of ways we can write our scans based on this definition, so we’re going to choose to use moving averages.

 By using multiple length moving averages and checking to see if they are converging onto one another, we can get back stocks that have been trading sideways.

 The larger the consolidation patterns you want to see, the larger your moving averages should be.

-- All stocks where the 8 EMA closed within 2% of the 20 EMA and the 50 EMA closed within 2% of the 20 EMA
+PCF formula for all stocks where the 8 EMA closed within 2% of the 20 EMA and the 50 EMA closed within 2% of the 20 EMA:

-When moving averages of various periods are all within the same general area as one another (flat and overlapping), we get a nice list of stocks that have been recently consolidating.
+When moving averages of various periods are all within the same general area as one another (flat and overlapping), we get a great list of stocks that have been consolidating sideways.

-The next scan that we’re going to look at is stocks suddenly experiencing a surge in their usual trading behavior.
+The next scan that we’re going to look at are stocks suddenly experiencing a surge in their usual trading behavior.

-This scan utilizes a stock’s average true range and it will return both bullish and bearish moves by default, but you could easily add an additional condition to filter out a positive versus negative move.
+This scan utilizes a stock’s average true range and it will return both bullish and bearish moves by default, but you could easily add additional conditions to filter out positive or negative moves.

-- All stocks that are seeing a 60% surge over their 10-day average true range.
+PCF formula for all stocks that are seeing a 60% surge over their 10-day average true range:

 (AVGH10.1 - AVGL10.1) / 2 +